polyrabbit/hacker-news-digest/README.md

 This service extracts summaries and illustrations from [hacker news](https://news.ycombinator.com/) articles for people who want to get the most out of hacker news while cutting down the time spent on deciding which one to read and which to skip.

+Also see my note on [How to extract main content from web pages using Machine-Learning](%5Btutorial%5D%20How-to-extract-main-content-from-web-pages-using-Machine-Learning.ipynb).

 ### Features
 * A responsive and modern interface that fits well on mobile phones
 * Summaries and images make articles scannable